+Guidance for Safe Working Practice for the Protection of Children and Staff in Education Settings, produced by The National Network of Investigation and Referral Support Co-ordinators, February 2005

+SAST Whistleblowing Policy

-- Guidance for Safe Working Practice for the Protection of Children and Staff in Education Settings, produced by The National Network of Investigation and Referral Support Co-ordinators, February 2005 - Whistle-blowing Policy - This policy provides the framework by which staff can voice their concerns in good faith about practice within the school, without fear of repercussion and in accordance with the Public Interest Disclosure Act 1998. - Dealing with allegations of abuse against members of staff and volunteers - Aims to ensure that any allegations are dealt with fairly, consistently and quickly and in a way that provides protection for the child, whilst supporting the person who is the subject of the allegation. - General Data Protection Regulations 2016 This is legislation which covers the principles for data protection and information security. - Department for Education Guidance on Use of Reasonable Force July 2013
+- This policy provides the framework by which staff can voice their concerns in good faith about practice within the school, without fear of repercussion and in accordance with the Public Interest Disclosure Act 1998.

+• SAST Dealing with allegations of abuse against members of staff and volunteers

+- Aims to ensure that any allegations are dealt with fairly, consistently and quickly and in a way that provides protection for the child, whilst supporting the person who is the subject of the allegation.

+• SAST Data Protection Policy

+Explains Trust and school procedures for ensuring data privacy and security.

+• Department for Education Guidance on Use of Reasonable Force - July 2013